 Members

-When hired as a national public servant, a full-time executive or employee of an Independent Administrative Institute, or an employee of a Mutual Aid Association, you automatically become a dues-paying member of the Mutual Aid Association as of the date of hire.
-At the same time, you can start receiving various benefits offered by the Mutual Aid Association.
+When hired as a national public servant, an employee of an Independent Administrative Institute, or an employee of the Mutual Aid Association, an individual automatically becomes a dues-paying member of the Mutual Aid Association as of the date of hire, regardless of his or her intention, and must pay insurance premiums.
+At the same time, the member can receive various benefits provided by the Mutual Aid Association.

 If a member, upon request from an officer with appointing authority or someone who has been delegated the appointing authority from the officer, retires in order to become an executive or employee of an institution such as a government-affiliated financial corporation, the member is not considered to have retired as far as the application of the rules regarding the long-term benefits, and will keep his/her membership.